Global options

 fabro parse

-Parse a DOT file and print its AST as JSON.
+Parse a Graphviz file and print its AST as JSON.
 Useful for debugging workflow definitions.

 | Argument | Description |